Export a padlet

 Accessing the export options

-Scroll down and to the Export options.
+1. Scroll down to the Export section.

 Available export options

-Save as image
+Export as image

-Save as PDF
+Export as PDF (boards)

 The attachments of your exported PDF are fully functional, so you can click any attachment to load it in a new window.